The word positive is often somewhat ambiguous: does it mean > 0 or ≥ 0? Something similar goes for the word negative.

 j − 1 < x ≤ j .

 For example, the ceiling of 3.01 is 4.
-In traditional notation, the ceiling of x is denoted by
+The ceiling of x is denoted by

 ⌈ x ⌉ .